safesploitOrg/devsecops-syllabus/README.md

 - **Modules 07–10** address compliance, threat modelling, containers, and incident response
 - **Modules 11–13** focus on professional practice, hands-on projects, and portfolio positioning

-Each module contains its own `README.md` outlining scope, intent, and key topics.
+Each module contains its own `README.md` describing:
+- Purpose and scope
+- Key concepts and risks addressed
+- Expected outcomes and artefacts

+Modules are intentionally ordered, but can be revisited as understanding deepens.

 ---

-## Practical Projects
+## Execution and Practical Work

+Execution is a first-class concern.

-Hands-on implementation lives in two places:
+Hands-on work appears in two forms:

-- `module-12-practical-projects/` — projects directly tied to syllabus modules
-- `projects/` — standalone, end-to-end implementations demonstrating secure platform design

-Projects prioritise:
-- Secure defaults
-- Explicit trust boundaries
+- **Module-scoped practical work** under `module-12-practical-projects/`
+- **Standalone end-to-end projects** under `projects/`

+Examples of execution include:
+- CI/CD pipelines with integrated SAST, DAST, and dependency scanning
+- Infrastructure as Code with secure state and access handling
-- Automation and repeatability
+- Hardened containerised workloads and Kubernetes security controls
+- Secrets and identity management using modern tooling and patterns
+- Monitoring, alerting, and detection pipelines designed for signal, not noise
-- Observability and failure handling
+- Incident response playbooks and post-incident analysis

-Perfection is not the goal — **clarity of thinking is**.
+Perfection is not the goal — **clarity of design decisions is**.

 ---